rickosborne/cascades/md/14-2-4-before-weather.md

 On most flights I didn't have any use for it, and First Class was more secure than a similar compartment in Coach as there was far less traffic.
 Some ladies can't get fifteen feet from their bags without a nervous breakdown, but I'm not one of them.

+Frankly, I'm too broke to have anything precious in it.

 While waiting for the tea to steep I grabbed my school notebook and a pen from my bag.
 Also useless on most flights during daylight hours as I wouldn't have the time to study my notes, they were my constant companions on overnight flights.